skateball/NanowarOfSteel_HelloWorld/README.md

 to remove the stopped container.

-Then do as describe in [Cleaning Up for Docker](#cleaning-up) except for the remove the stopped container part
+Then do as described in [Cleaning Up for Docker](#cleaning-up) except for the removal of the stopped container part

 ## Troubleshooting (only for Mac or Linux)